mikedilger/mosaic-spec/docs/bootstrap.md

 server is an encryption server.

 Bits 5 and 6 are always on.
 This is an ASCII '0' (48, 0x30).
 However a `0`
-should never be used as a server usage character as this would indicate no server usages, which is invalid as such a line should not exist.
+MUST never be used as a server usage character as this would indicate no server usages, which is invalid as such a line MUST NOT exist.

 For example, to indicate only outbox usage, use character `1`.
 To indicate all three usages, use `7`.